Knowledge Base Sections ▾

 print(delta, end="", flush=True)

-The cost for Kimi K2.6 is the same $0.003 per 1 million tokens, a flat rate for the network.
-This is ~1,700x cheaper than GPT-5.5 and ~1,000x cheaper than Claude Sonnet 4.6.
-Upon registering for the JoinGonka Gateway, you receive 10 million free tokens to test any models on the network—enough for several hours of intensive work or tens of thousands of regular requests.
+The cost of Kimi K2.6 is the same $0.0032 per 1 million tokens, the unified network rate.
+This is ~1,200 times cheaper than GPT-5.5 and ~760 times cheaper than Claude Sonnet 4.6.
+Upon registering on the JoinGonka Gateway, you receive 10 million free tokens to test any models on the network—enough for several hours of intensive work or tens of thousands of regular requests.

-Developer tool compatibility: everything that works with the OpenAI API works with Kimi via the Gateway.
-At the model level, you only need to change the model parameter:
+Compatibility with development tools: everything that works with the OpenAI API also works with Kimi via the Gateway.
+At the model level, simply change the model parameter:

-• Cursor: in the Custom Model settings, specify moonshotai/Kimi-K2.6
+• Cursor: in Custom Model settings, specify moonshotai/Kimi-K2.6

 • Claude Code: use the ANTHROPIC_MODEL environment variable or the --model flag